Travellers are constantly connected to the internet and other digital platforms via Wi-Fi and Bluetooth through their variety of digital devices.

 The risk management policy could include points such as what types of information can be transported via electronic devices/storage or as paper documents.
 The policy should also explain what the procedures are in the event that information is lost or stolen whilst on a business trip.

-Many companies provide training for employees who travel so they know what’s expected of them.
+Many companies provide training for employees who travel so they know what’s expected of them, including how to protect data in transit.

 If you are a freelancer or self-employed contractor who regularly travels for your work, then you will need to be extra vigilant, as the accidental loss of sensitive data, especially client data, can result in a negligence claim against you.
 Professional indemnity insurance will provide cover for you should you be unfortunate to experience this.